 I get one of these boxes every month and this is the only meat we will eat at home.

 Books Worth Reading

 One of the first documentaries I watched which I found to be particularly helpful in convincing myself (and my husband) that we needed to spend extra money on organic produce and grass-fed/hormone/antibiotic free meat was Food Inc. It is a very inspiring film and it really spurred me on when it came to making dietary changes for our little family.
 Like I said it really got my husband involved as well which definitely made the whole process a lot easier!

 This book Salt, Sugar, Fat: How the Food Giants Hooked Us, by Michael Moss is awesome.
 It gives a great insight into the thinking and marketing behind a lot of the most popular processed foods, and although I was personally already avoiding a lot of the foods mentioned, it really affirmed my decision, and gave me some good arguments to use when people question my decisions (and who doesn’t like a good argument?)
 The science-y aspect was interesting as well and really appealed to my geeky side!

-The 100 Days of Real Food cookbook and corresponding website would be really useful for someone just starting out with a whole food diet, or simply wanting some tips on eating less processed foods.
-About a third of the book is dedicated to describing why you should make the changes, and how you can go about it, so in that respect it is really practical.
-It is my ‘go to’ book for inspiration when I am drawing a blank and need something really quick and easy to throw together for dinner – my 2-year-old can even help with a lot of the recipes, so that is a bonus!
+The 100 Days of Real Food cookbook and the corresponding website would be really useful for someone just starting out with a whole food diet, or simply wanting some tips on eating less processed foods.
+About a third of the book is dedicated to describing why you should make the changes, and how you can go about it, so in that respect, it is really practical.
+It is my ‘go to’ book for inspiration when I am drawing a blank and need something really quick and easy to throw together for dinner – the kids can even help with a lot of the recipes, so that is a bonus!

-I will try to add more awesome resources as I come across them, and as I work my way down my ever-increasing list.
+I will try to add more great resources as I come across them, and as I work my way down my ever-increasing list.

 Happy reading, watching and scrolling!